conduktor/conduktor-gateway-demos/multi-tenant/Readme.md

 `WARN [Consumer clientId=console-consumer, groupId=console-consumer-68780] Error while fetching metadata with correlation id 921 : {parisTopic=UNKNOWN_TOPIC_OR_PARTITION} (org.apache.kafka.clients.NetworkClient)`

-### Step 7: Applying Multi-tenancy to existing topics
+### Step 7: Applying Multi-tenancy to existing topics (topic mapping)

 During migration to Conduktor Gateway you may want to make up a tenant population from existing topics in your Kafka cluster.
 Conduktor Gateway allows this via the administration APIs.
+For more detail on the APIs check the Conduktor docs site.
 In this next section we will create topics on the backing Kafka cluster and add them to tenants within Conduktor Gateway.

-Let's start by creating some pre-exiting topics and adding data.
+Let's start by creating some pre-exiting topics on the backing Kafka cluster and adding data to them.

 ```bash
 docker compose exec kafka-client kafka-topics --bootstrap-server kafka1:9092 --create --topic existingLondonTopic